-Find flexible-term Co-living rentals in Columbus.
-Fully furnished, utilities, WiFi and amenities included.
+Find flexible-term co-living rentals in Columbus.
+Fully-furnished rooms, utilities, WiFi, and amenities included.

 We currently don't have Co-living Spaces rentals in Columbus. but we do have other properties.

 480 West Broad Street, Apt #436, Columbus, United States

 480 West Broad Street, Apt #434, Columbus, United States